reproto/reproto/doc/compiler.md

   The specification permits relative names, and names imported from other files.
 * Attributes are validated and translated into safer, easier to work with types.

+## Flavors

+RpIR can be flavored (default being `CoreFlavor`).

+A flavor defines which types are used to store certain types of information.
+RpIR can be translated from one flavor to another using `Environment::translate`.

+This process requires that one implements and provides the necessary `*Translator` traits which decide how one flavor (e.g. `CoreFlavor`) is translated to another flavor.

+If a backend wants to use `CoreFlavor`, `Environment::translate_default` is available which does the minimal amount of processing (referential integrity) but retains the original flavor.

 [parsed specification]: /doc/spec.md